Commercial EVs in 2026: The Class 4-8 Market by the Numbers

 | Daimler Truck (eCascadia + eM2) | 2,400 | Class 6-8 | Largest cumulative deployment; eCascadia is the most-deployed Class 8 EV truck in the US |

-| Volvo Trucks (VNR Electric) | 1,350 | Class 8 | Strong in regional haul + drayage; NACS announced for 2026 model year |
+| Volvo Trucks (VNR Electric) | 750+ | Class 8 | Volvo reports 750+ in operation across US/Canada; strong in regional haul + drayage |

 | Harbinger | 1,280 | Class 4-5 | Purpose-built MD EV chassis; Q2/Q3 2025 was their breakout — leads MD market for orders |